You can give children a life-changing education in 2025!

 Joseph, (Executive Director of the Education Department for CCAP Livingstonia*), had the chance to visit John Knox as well.
 “In Malawi, sometimes we only think of God during our problems in life.
 You could see Christ coming out very clearly in these schools.
 The emphasis was on the human heart and not on the facilities.
 They look at the values of the school.”

-Joseph and his colleague Ndindase debrief after a visit to John Knox High School.
+Joseph and his colleague Ndindase debrief after a visit to John Knox Christian School.

 Educators in Indonesia gather for a morning meeting before their workshop.